OduBibleQnA/OduBibleQnA/README.md

 We do a Bible study where we go through topics from questions that are asked about the Bible.

-- Questions are asked by people through our official [Discord Server](https://odubibleqna.github.io/discord.html).
+- Questions are submitted by people through our official [Discord Server](https://odubibleqna.github.io/discord.html).
-- The questions will be approved by leader(s) and then asked within the meetings.
+- The questions are approved by leader(s) and then asked within the meetings.
 - Open to anyone and everyone.

 ---